AppCivico/sendgrid-fanout/README.md

 ## Limitations

 For performance reasons, it skip the event matching after the first match is found.
-Similarly, the only matching scheme now is "eq".
+Similarly, the only matching scheme now is "equal".

 You should do further filtering on your application.

-#